Moment to Moment: Production

 The film was based on a story by Alec Coppel that had been purchased by Mervyn LeRoy, who described the film as a "woman's picture."

 LeRoy faced difficulty casting the lead roles because "... it's so hard to find actresses who really look like ladies."
-Jean Seberg was selected for the part of Kay, and she had not acted in a Hollywood film for several years.
+Jean Seberg was selected for the part of Kay, but she had not acted in a Hollywood film for several years.
 Other candidates for the role included Grace Kelly, Audrey Hepburn and Julie Andrews.

 Honor Blackman was cast on the basis of her success in Goldfinger.
 "If I'm ever to make an international name, now is the time to cash in on it," said Blackman.
 Arthur Hill was cast after his recent Broadway success in Who's Afraid of Virginia Woolf?.
 Sean Garrison had just toured around the country in a production of Camelot and signed long-term contracts with LeRoy and Universal.
-LeRoy felt it was difficult to cast the male roles, saying, "There are few young men who really look manly."
+LeRoy found difficulty casting the male roles, saying, "There are few young men who really look manly."

-Shooting took place partly on location in the South of France in Nice, Mougins, Cannes and Saint-Paul-de-Vence, but most filming occurred at Universal Pictures on a $350,000 set designed to look like the French Riviera.
+Shooting occurred partly on location in the South of France in Nice, Mougins, Cannes and Saint-Paul-de-Vence, but most filming occurred at Universal Pictures on a $350,000 set designed to resemble the French Riviera.
 Costumes were provided by Yves Saint Laurent.

 The film's title song was written by Henry Mancini and Johnny Mercer.

+Reception

+In a contemporary review for The New York Times, critic Howard Thompson wrote: "[A] good, tingling plot manages to flesh out some persuasive characterizations and convincing human behavior—up to a point."
+Thompson criticized the film's plot and direction: "Having transported, with the aid of her neighbor, Miss Blackman, the body of Mr. Garrison into the woods, why would the otherwise sensible heroine drive back to the site, poke and pry around and lead the police straight back to the villa?
+It's hard to forgive her fatal curiosity or stupidity. ...
+If only Mr. LeRoy had run a tight wire through his handsome production.
+Instead, his direction is rather slack and circular, like a standard fishing reel.
+The bait is all there, but don't expect to be hooked."